Keystone Heights, Florida: 1960 to present

 In 1984, an American sycamore seedling, germinated by the United States Forest Service, was planted at the Keystone Heights Library.
 The "Moon Tree" traveled with Stuart Roosa, a former U.S. Forest Service smokejumper, aboard the Apollo 14 mission on January 31, 1971.
 Roosa and his five varieties of seeds orbited the Moon 34 times and the resulting seedlings were planted all around the United States and the world.

 In the early 2000s, the city saw its tourism industry decline as many of its surrounding lakes, which serve as a primary inflow point for the Floridan aquifer, nearly disappeared.
 Increased rainfall totals in the 2010s have helped in the recovery of many area lakes including Lake Brooklyn and Lake Geneva.

 The Black Creek Pipeline, a $43.3 million project to pump excess water from Black Creek in central Clay County to Alligator Creek just north of Lake Brooklyn, is expected to further restore lake levels.
 The project began in August 2022.

-In fall of 2021, Keystone Heights served as the host of the internationally televised Nitro Rallycross North America Championship at the Florida International Rally & Motorsports Park at the Keystone Heights Airport.
-In April 2022, Keystone Beach hosted the Motosurf Games, a motorized surfboard racing contest on Lake Geneva that was televised on CBS Sports.
+In the fall of 2021, Keystone Heights served as the host of the internationally televised Nitro Rallycross North America Championship at the Florida International Rally & Motorsports Park at the Keystone Heights Airport.
+In April 2022, the city's lakefront park, Keystone Beach, hosted the Motosurf Games, a motorized surfboard racing contest on Lake Geneva that was nationally televised on CBS Sports.
 The games returned to the city in April 2023 as the first race of the 2023 season.

 Geography

-The approximate coordinates for the City of Keystone Heights is located in Northeast Florida in the southwest corner of Clay County, at (29.787243, –82.033026).
+The approximate coordinates for the City of Keystone Heights is located in Northeast Florida in the southwest corner of Clay County.

 The city overlooks the north shore of Lake Geneva and is bordered to the west by Bradford County and to the north by Lake Brooklyn.
 State Road 21 leads northeast 30 mi (via SR 16) to Green Cove Springs, the Clay County seat, and south 18 mi to Hawthorne.
 SR 100 crosses SR 21 and leads northwest 12 mi to Starke and southeast 26 mi to Palatka.
 Located in the center of town, Keystone Lake is the only lake entirely within the city limits.

 According to the United States Census Bureau, the city has a total area of 2.9 km2, of which 0.03 km2, or 1.16%, is water.